 It's never too late to give your yard an eco-friendly makeover.
 Housing development destroys a million acres of habitat each year in the US alone, but you can help reverse the damage by turning your lawn into a haven for birds, butterflies, bees and other animals.
 Here are some tips for beautifying your garden the natural way during Garden for Wildlife Month:

 1) Go native.
 Drop that English Ivy and pick up Richard Tallamy’s book Bringing Nature Home to learn why native plants are a better choice for wildlife.
 Then visit the US Forest Service site Gardening with Wildflowers or National Wildlife Federation’s native plants database to find a list of plants native to your region.

 2) Give wildlife what they need.
 National Wildlife Federation, an EarthShare member charity, lists the elements you need to provide to wildlife: food, water, cover and a place to raise young.
-Birdbaths, flowering plants, and bee houses are just a few of the potential elements of a wildlife-friendly yard.
+Birdbaths, flowering plants, and butterfly and bee houses are just a few of the potential elements of a wildlife-friendly yard.